These 40 People Told Us How They Make Money Without Getting a Real Job

 If you have a way with words, consider making money by submitting your fiction, nonfiction or poetry to writing contests.

 Nope, writing contests aren’t just for middle school students.
-There are tons of year-round competitions including a few of these from last year.

 35. Become a Professional Pooper Scooper